-Peterson Smith seeks to be a leading international veterinary practice that provides state-of-the-art veterinary care to our patients, while fostering professional relationships with our clients that stand the test of time.
+Peterson Smith Equine Hospital + Complete Care seeks to be a leading international veterinary practice that provides state-of-the-art veterinary care to our patients while fostering professional relationships with our clients that stand the test of time.

-In August of 1981, two solo equine practitioners in the Ocala area, Dr. John Peterson and Dr. Johnny Mac Smith, decided to establish Peterson & Smith P.A.
-They asked Dr. Philip Matthews, the current Peterson Smith president, if he would join them.
-Dr. Matthews had just graduated from Colorado State University’s College of Veterinary Medicine.
-Shortly after, Dr. Kevin Hahn was hired in 1982, followed by Dr. Donnie Slone in 1983.
-Dr. Matthews became a partner in 1985; Dr. Hahn and Dr. Slone became partners shortly thereafter.
-As the years passed and the practice continued to grow, more veterinarians joined the team.
-Today, Peterson Smith is comprised of 26 veterinarians, 9 of which are partners.
+In August of 1981, two solo equine practitioners in the Ocala area, Dr. John Peterson and Dr. Johnny Mac Smith, established Peterson & Smith P.A.
+The pair asked Dr. Philip Matthews to join the practice, who had just graduated from Colorado State University’s College of Veterinary Medicine.
+Dr. Kevin Hahn was hired in 1982, followed by Dr. Donnie Slone in 1983.
+Dr. Matthews became a partner in 1985, and Drs.
+Hahn and Slone became partners shortly after.
+Additional veterinarians joined the team as the years passed and the practice continued to grow.
+Today, Peterson Smith Equine Hospital + Complete Care, formerly known as Peterson & Smith Equine Hospital, is comprised of 26 veterinarians, nine of which are partners.

-Peterson Smith prides itself on maintaining a tradition of leadership and excellence in equine medicine that our founders began so many years ago.
-Each day, we grow and adapt to the needs of our patients and clients.
+Peterson Smith Equine Hospital + Complete Care prides itself on maintaining a tradition of leadership and excellence in equine medicine that our founders began in 1981.
+Each day we grow and adapt to the needs of our patients and clients.
 As we look to the future, we are excited about the opportunities that are in store for the equine industry and are grateful for the solid foundation upon which our practice was built.

 From 1981–1982, Peterson Smith operated out of Dr. Peterson’s farm.
-During this era it was decided to build an equine hospital.
-The grand opening of the hospital was July 10 1983 at 4747 SW 60th Avenue.
-This new facility was comprised of a single building consisting of front office, offices for five veterinarians, a small laboratory, one treatment room with an x-ray machine, 8 stalls and an apartment.
-Before long, more room was needed, in 1984 the original surgery barn was built and over time, the medicine barn, sports medicine barn, and an isolation barn were constructed
+During this era, the decision was made to build an equine hospital.
+The grand opening of the hospital was July 10, 1983, at 4747 SW 60th Avenue, Ocala, Florida.
+This new facility was comprised of a single building consisting of a front office, offices for five veterinarians, a small laboratory, one treatment room with an x-ray machine, eight stalls and an apartment.
+The original surgery barn was built in 1984 and, over time, the medicine barn, sports medicine barn and an isolation barn were added.

-In 1983, the practice started an internship program and Peterson Smith became a teaching hospital.
-Since then, the practice has maintained a minimum of 1 intern, but has mentored as many as 8 interns at one time.
-Also in 1983, Peterson Smith became the first private equine practice to start a surgical residency program which has developed the skills of many successful surgeons.
+In 1983, the practice started an internship program and became a teaching hospital.
+Since then, Peterson Smith equine Hospital + Complete Care has maintained a minimum of one intern, but has mentored as many as eight interns at one time.
+Peterson Smith also became the first private equine practice to start a surgical residency program in 1983, which has developed the skills of many successful surgeons.

 Our veterinarians and staff are active members of many professional organizations.
-We also support many local and regional equine communities & businesses.
+We also support many local and regional equine communities and businesses.

 American Association of Equine Practitioners